 If you paid an independent contractor $600 or more during the year, send Form 1099-NEC to the IRS, independent contractor, and any applicable state tax department.
-You can file Forms 1099-MISC electronically using the IRS’s Fire System or by mailing them to the IRS.
+You can file Forms 1099-MISC electronically using the IRS’s Fire System or IRIS, or by mailing them to the IRS.

 When you send Form 1099-NEC in the mail, you also need to file Form 1096, Annual Summary and Transmittal of U.S. Information Returns.

 Send Forms 1099-NEC and 1096 by January 31 to independent contractors and the IRS.